Work permit and residence permit

 PhD students

-The first time application for residence permit for students shall include:
+The application for residence permit for students shall include:

-2. Reference letter from the department that includes all information that is required by the Swedish Migration board in order to handle the application (download the information "Checklist for a certificate regarding a first-time permit for doctoral studies" below).
+3. Reference letter from the department that includes all information that is required by the Swedish Migration board in order to handle the application..
+Download the information Checklists and examples-attestation of third-cycle studies (doctoral studies).

 PhD students can apply for residence permit for up to four years.
 The application should at first hand be made online.
 If not possible, then the application can also be made by filling out a form.